NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 • Immigrants must have a valid work authorization.
 The aide need not be "certified" - training is done by the consumer and family.

-6. Who Authorizes CDPAP - Managed Care/MLTC Plan or local Medicaid agency (HRA or local DSS)
+6. How Do You Obtain CDPAP - Managed Care/MLTC Plan or local Medicaid agency (HRA or local DSS)

 Here is how people with Medicaid only and those with Medicare and Medicaid access CDPAP.
 See NYC HRA MICSA Medicaid Alert dated Oct.
 26, 2012 on CDPAP and Managed Care.